-The framework that has been applied is set out in the Post-16 Audit Code of Practice (the "Code") issued by the ESFA.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice (the "Code") issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.
 In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which ESFA has other assurance arrangements in place.